 While extremely sensitive, the Draeger Alcotest® uses a combination of electrochemical and infrared technology to take an accurate reading within a court mandated margin of error.
 Due to the fact that the Draeger Alcotest® is relatively new and very sensitive, there are many factors that can affect the outcome of a BAC analysis at trial.
 Having a New Jersey DUI lawyer trained on how to perform a New Jersey specific breath test is extremely valuable to your defense.

 Breath Test Refusal Penalties

 Because NJ drivers have already implicitly consented to blood or breath tests, they have no legal right to refuse.
 Refusals come with penalties; those penalties will depend on whether a driver has previously been convicted of a DWI or refusal.
 In addition to your DUI/DWI charge, if you refuse a blood or breathalyzer test, you will also be charged with refusal.
 It's important to note that fines and suspension time will be as much as doubled if you are in a school zone.

-- 1st offense: Minimum of $300 fine; license suspension of at least 7 months; insurance surcharges; installation of ignition interlock device for a minimum of 13 months, and more
+- 1st offense: Minimum of $300 fine; insurance surcharges; suspension of license until installation of ignition interlock device; interlock device for a minimum of 9 months, and more

-- 2nd offense: Minimum of $500 fine; license suspension of 2 years; insurance surcharges; installation of ignition interlock device for a minimum of 3 years; and more
+- 2nd offense: Minimum of $500 fine; license suspension of up to 2 years; insurance surcharges; installation of ignition interlock device for a minimum of 2 years; and more

-- 3rd offense: $1,000 fine; license suspension of 10 years; insurance surcharges; installation of ignition interlock device for a minimum of 11 years; and more
+- 3rd offense: $1,000 fine; license suspension of up to 8 years; insurance surcharges; installation of ignition interlock device for a minimum of 2 years; and more

 Contact an Experienced NJ DUI Attorney for Help